druiw/Carbon-Footprint-Calculator/README.md

 ## 🔋 Purpose

-This project was developed as part of the **SES 141: Energy in Everyday Life** course.
+This project was developed as my "Design Project" for my **SES 141: Energy in Everyday Life** course.
 The goal is to understand the environmental impact of energy consumption and transportation, and provide users with a tool to calculate and reduce their carbon footprint.
 The app is designed to help users make informed decisions about their daily energy use and travel habits, ultimately contributing to a more sustainable lifestyle.

 ## ✨ Features